-Tony Gallagher, a ballistics expert, showing extreme close-ups of spent cartridges on a computer screen in the lab at the National Ballistics Intelligence Service in Birmingham (Andrew Fox) The agency, which was set up in 2008 in the wake of anxiety at incidents such as the murders of Letisha Shakespeare and Charlene Ellis in a drive-by shooting, has become so sophisticated in identifying ammunition that it can link it to a weapon and any previous shootings within two hours of receiving forensic material.
+The agency, which was set up in 2008 in the wake of anxiety at incidents such as the murders of Letisha Shakespeare and Charlene Ellis in a drive-by shooting, has become so sophisticated in identifying ammunition that it can link it to a weapon and any previous shootings within two hours of receiving forensic material.
 Previously the process could take up to a month.

 NABIS also maintains surveillance on multiple “routes” used to acquire weaponry.
 One is the rise in the use of so-called “antique” pistols and revolvers, some of them dating back as far as the First World War and even the American Civil War, by criminals who are finding their paths to new weapons smuggled into Britain narrowed.

 Inside a secure vault, NABIS maintains a “reference collection” of firearms held both legally and illegally in Britain, including weapons such as a 19th-century French St Etienne revolver, similar to one fired during the 2011 riots in Birmingham, or a Colt 1911 US Army pistol from the Second World War.

 But whether antique or not, many of these weapons are in the same working order as the day they were made.

 Martin Parker, head of forensics at NABIS, said: “The technology in these weapons has not changed for a century or more.
 An antique weapon can still be lethal but it is classified as a collector’s piece with no formal requirement for it to be registered.